adityamehra/Machine-Learning/titanic/README.md

 # Conclusion

-After several iterations of exploring and conditioning on the data, you have built a useful algorithm for predicting the survival of each passenger aboard the RMS Titanic.
-The technique applied in this project is a manual implementation of a simple machine learning model, the *decision tree*.
-A decision tree splits a set of data into smaller and smaller groups (called *nodes*), by one feature at a time.
-Each time a subset of the data is split, our predictions become more accurate if each of the resulting subgroups are more homogeneous (contain similar labels) than before.
-The advantage of having a computer do things for us is that it will be more exhaustive and more precise than our manual exploration above.
-[This link](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) provides another introduction into machine learning using a decision tree.

 A decision tree is just one of many models that come from *supervised learning*.
 In supervised learning, we attempt to use features of the data to predict or model things with objective outcome labels.
 That is to say, each of our data points has a known outcome value, such as a categorical, discrete label like `'Survived'`, or a numerical, continuous value like predicting the price of a house.

 ### Question 5
 *Think of a real-world scenario where supervised learning could be applied.
 What would be the outcome variable that you are trying to predict?
 Name two features about the data used in this scenario that might be helpful for making the predictions.*

 **Answer**: * A real world scenario of supervised learnign can be to  predict the performance of students in the schools and colleges. __Final grade__ of the student can be used as the outcome variable.
 Two features that might be helful to make predictions will be __mid-term/homework grades__ and __attendance__. *

-> **Note**: Once you have completed all of the code implementations and successfully answered each question above, you may finalize your work by exporting the iPython Notebook as an HTML document.
-You can do this by using the menu above and navigating to
-**File -> Download as -> HTML (.html)**.
-Include the finished document along with this notebook as your submission.